-The share of World Military Expenditure of Top 10 Spenders In 2017
+Share of World Military Expenditure of Top 10 Spenders in 2017

-The total Military expenditure of Australia, Canada, China, France, Germany, India, Italy, Japan, Russia, and U.S.A is about 69% of the entire military expenditure of the world.
-That of others is about 24 % of entire military expenditure.
-The expenditure of the former group is about 3 times bigger than that of the latter group.
-These countries have invested much expenditure on Military, based on their strong economic state.
-With this strong military capability, these countries have been related to various militarized conflicts.
-The main purpose of having military capability is to protect themselves.
-However, in many cases, raising military expenditure can cause misunderstanding, because this military power can be utilized to threaten other countries which are dependent on the international political situation and a leader's decision.
-Now, let's see how much expenditure each of the top 10 spenders spend for maintaining or strengthening their military capability.
+The total military expenditure of Australia, Canada, China, France, Germany, India, Italy, Japan, Russia, and the US is about 69% of the entire military expenditure of the world.
+That of others is about 24 % of the entire military expenditure.
+The expenditure of the former group is about three times that of the latter group.
+These countries have invested greatly in their militaries based on their strong economies.
+With this strong military capability, these countries have been involved in various militarized conflicts.
+The main purpose of having military capability is protection.
+However, in many cases, raising military expenditure can cause misunderstandings, because this military power can be utilized to threaten other countries that are dependent on the international political situation and a leader’s decision.
+Now, let's see how much each of the top 10 spenders spends on maintaining or strengthening their military capability.

-The Military Expenditure for 10 Countries In 2017
+Military Expenditure of 10 Countries in 2017

-In Current 2017 US$ Billion
+In 2017 (Billion USD)

-The spending in most countries is less than 70 US billion dollars.
-Except for China and the U.S, the figure for Russia is the highest.
-Compared to China and the U.S, the expenditure is not a huge amount.
-Among the top 10 spenders, China and the U.S spend huge amounts on the military budget.
-These days, in international disputes such as territorial disputes in the South China Sea from 19the 70s and the Trade war from 2018, these two countries are against each other, which can cause the arms race between two countries and their allies.
-This make us ask a question about what they have done in the arms race.
-In the next chart, we will see their military expenditure on the map, which can give information about regional tension or competition on military power.
-And then we will see their ranking in the budget and how the military expenditure share of China and U.S have transferred.
+The spending in most countries is less than 70 billion USD.
+Except for China and the US, the figure for Russia is the highest.
+Compared to China and the US, the expenditure is not a huge amount.
+Among the top 10 spenders, China and the US spend huge amounts on their military budgets.
+These days, in international disputes such as territorial disputes in the South China Sea from the 1970s and the trade war from 2018, these two countries are against each other, which has caused an arms race between the two countries and their allies.
+This raises the question of what they have done in the arms race.
+The next chart presents their military expenditure on the map, which gives information about regional tension and competition for military power.
+Then we will see their rankings in the budget and the way in which the military expenditure shares of China and the US have changed.

-The Top 10 Military Spenders In 2017
+Top 10 Military Spenders in 2017

-In Current 2017 US$ Billion
+In 2017 (Billion USD)

-In North America, the countries which are ranked in the top 10 Military Spenders are Canada and the U.S.A.
-Compared to Canada, the U.S. has overwhelming military expenditure.
-When you see western Europe, Great Britain, Germany, and France has an expenditure of military which is lower than 60 billion dollars.
-Let's see Asia.
-China spends the highest expenditure in this area.
+In North America, the countries that are ranked in the top 10 military spenders are Canada and the US.
+Compared to Canada, the US has a huge military budget.
+Western Europe, Great Britain, Germany, and France have military budgets of less than 60 billion USD each.
+In Asia, China spends the most in this area.
 Compared to its neighboring countries, the figure for China is huge.
-The second spender is Russia in Asia.
-Fortunately, in my opinion, China and the U.S are not located closely. which means if there were located closely, high military tension can be expected.
-Now let's see how much percentage of their GDP they spend for the military in 2017, before showing the transfer of GDP percentage of military expenditure.
+The second biggest spender in Asia is Russia.
+Fortunately, in my opinion, China and the US are not geographically close, as if they were, high military tension could be expected.
+Now let's see what percentage of their GDP they spent on the military in 2017 before showing the change in military expenditure as a percentage of GDP.

 Military Expenditure Share of GDP

-In 2017-Alphabetical Order
+In 2017 (Alphabetical Order)